rkillickdev/spelling-bee-scramble/README.md

 Since writing up this bug fix, I have changed and streamlined the code for my lettersDisplay function, but the theory of how I fixed this problem remains.
 ___

 **11.**  A problem I encountered quite early while testing was that with my initial methodology for generating a random word from the challengeWords array, this would quite regularly result in the same word being displayed several times during a game.
 I explored several ways of fixing this, initially pushing each word to a new array once used.
 These were then only re-introduced when the challenegeWords array was empty.
 This was one solution but on discussing with my Mentor Can, I decided a better approach would be to choose words from the challengeWords array using a shuffled integer array.
-Once an integer has been used it is moved to the back of the challengeIndexes array and will only be used again once all the avaialble words have been used.
+Once an integer has been used it is moved to the back of the challengeIndexes array and will only be used again once all the available words have been used.
 For each new game, the integer array is shuffled randomly using the Fisher Yates method so words do not always appear to the player in the same order.

 ___

 **12.**  When viewing on my IOS devices, the text in the scramble boxes was displaying as pale blue rather than black like the rest of the text in other areas of the game.
-Explicity setting the color property for the class "btn" solved this problem.
+Explicitly setting the colour property for the class "btn" solved this problem.

 ___